Revisiting Koehler's experiment of measuring the ratio of the specific heats of air by self-sustained oscillations: Periodic Solutions of Model Equations

 In Koehler's experiment, it is essential to adjust the gas flow rate to ensure that the small ball oscillates symmetrically about the position of the hole.
 In the theoretical analysis presented in Koehler's paper \cite{Koehler1950}, it is assumed that the small ball spends equal amounts of time above and below the hole during each oscillation cycle.
 This assumption is necessary for carrying out the integration required for Fourier series analysis.
-The analysis in our paper offers a clearer understanding of the rationale behind this requirement, avoiding the need for complex mathematical calculations.
+The analysis in our paper clarifies the physical meaning of this requirement, showing that the symmetry about $y=0$ is not a strict requirement, but rather a limiting condition: the closer the motion is to being symmetric about $y=0$, the closer the oscillation period approaches the ideal Rüchardt period.